 “Extrinsic semiconductors,” Vikas Kaushik, CEO of mobile app development company TechAhead and computer science graduate, explained, “are impure materials deliberately ‘doped’ with specific elements to enhance their electrical properties.”

-In other words, if you want to enhance conductivity, you need to add more electrons, or more holes — anything to create an unequal number of them.
-This is where extrinsic materials come in.
+In other words, if you want to enhance conductivity, you need to add more electrons, or more holes — anything to create an unequal number of either instance.
+This is done by intentionally doping the semiconductor at hand.

 To add more electrons, a semiconductor is doped with an atom that contains five valence electrons, known as pentavalent atoms.
 To increase the number of holes, atoms with three valence electrons, or trivalent atoms, are used.

-Extrinsic semiconductors are more commonly used to build electronics than their intrinsic counterparts.
+Extrinsic semiconductors are more commonly used to build electronics than intrinsic semiconductors.

 How Are Semiconductors Used?